 History: Bethel Hanberry Elementary is rooted, from its earliest beginnings, in church-based schools after the abolition of slavery.
-The school was named for Bethel School, the original, circa 1920s one room schoolhouse and Annie Hanberry, who passionately spearheaded the advancement of education for Black students and championed the school’s accreditation which was achieved in 1956.
+As we know it today, the school was named after Bethel School, the original circa 1920s one-room schoolhouse, and Annie Hanberry, who passionately spearheaded the advancement of education for Black students and championed the school’s accreditation which was achieved in 1956.
 Through a series of consolidations, the school served as a high school and middle school before becoming Bethel Hanberry Elementary school in 1991.

 A New School: Following an approved bond referendum in 2018, Richland School District Two elected to replace Bethel Hanberry Elementary School.
-With a collaborative design process that included community meetings, input from the school’s Athletic Alumni association, and district administration, the new Bethel Hanberry Elementary School will be “a beacon and centerpiece for the town for many years to come…design that not only honors the legacy of the school but provides the 21st century learning spaces that the children of Richland Two need” said Will Anderson, Chief Operations Officer.
+With a collaborative design process that included community meetings, input from the school’s Athletic Alumni association, and district administration, the new Bethel Hanberry Elementary School will stand as “a beacon and centerpiece for the town for many years to come…design that not only honors the legacy of the school but provides the 21st-century learning spaces that the children of Richland Two need” said Will Anderson, Chief Operations Officer.

-Site & Safety: The facility is strategically situated on the site to maximize day light and optimize security with a single point of entry for both the bus and carpool drop off for administration to monitor.
+Site & Safety: The facility is strategically situated on the site to maximize daylight and optimize security.
+With a single point of entry, administrators can easily monitor both the bus and carpool drop-off.
 All classrooms have the desired north-south solar orientation to optimize natural lighting and a better connection to nature, removing the necessity for shades to block glare.